DaveBenham/VenomModules/README.md

 The Bias knob can add from 0 to 5 volts to the Level CV input.
 It is useful for converting a bipolar Level input to unipolar so it can be wave shaped by the Curve response.
 It is also useful for cross fading between ring modulation and amplitude modulation when the VCA Mode is set to bipolar.

-### Curve knob
+### Response Curve knob
-Controls the response curve of the level CV input, with full clockwise (1) giving an approximated logarithmic response, noon (0) a linear response, and full counterclockwise (-1) an exponential response.
-Intermediate values cross fade between the extremes.
+Controls the response curve of the level CV input, with full clockwise (100%) giving an approximated logarithmic response, noon (0) a linear response, and full counterclockwise (-100%) an exponential response.
+Intermediate values cross fade between the extremes and linear.

 The default value is 0 = linear response curve.

 ### Curve CV input
-The Curve CV input is divided by 10 and then summed with the Curve knob value to establish the effective response curve.
-The final effective curve level is clamped to +/- 1.
+The Curve CV input is multiplied by 10 and then summed with the Curve knob value to establish the effective response curve.
+The final effective curve level is clamped to +/- 100%.

 The Curve CV input is normaled to 0V.